 Water pollution comes from many sources, and some of it comes from farms.
-That's why Kalamazoo Conservation District is standing by to help you enroll in the Michigan Agriculture Environmental Assurance Program (MAEAP) This program offers assistance and recognition to farmers who reduce erosion and runoff from private land into public waters.
+That's why Kalamazoo Conservation District is available to help you enroll in the Michigan Agriculture Environmental Assurance Program (MAEAP).
+This program offers assistance and recognition to farms of all sizes that reduce erosion and runoff from private land into public waters.

-Farmers who earn MAEAP recognition will receive a sign to display on their farm.
-This sign will show that you are a top steward in your community.
-You may also benefit from regulatory protections and be at an advantage for additional expert help and cost share.
+Farmers who earn MAEAP recognition receive a sign to display on their farm to show that they are a top steward in the community.
+As a verified farm, you may also benefit from regulatory protections and be at an advantage for additional expert help and cost share funds on the farm.
 Above all, you will earn an enduring sense of pride and accomplishment for your work.

 Invite a MAEAP technician to tour your farm.
-This technician will explain the program and recommend practical steps you can take to reduce erosion and runoff into public waters.
+The technician will explain the program and recommend practical steps you can take to reduce erosion and runoff into public waters.

 Everything the technician learns about your farm will remain confidential and will not be shared with your competition or environmental regulators!